The Cheetah

 We are going to have to change, soon,

-or we will massively suffer.
+or else we will all suffer.

 We can choose to create a free, natural,